arunsethuraman/ConGen2023/README.md

 (g)	briefly introduce IMGui (Knoblauch et al. 2017), and IMfig programs (h)	and if we have more time, work through an example of simulating your own genomic data with ms (Hudson 2002) under an IM model, and running IMa3 analyses on these simulated data.

-You’ve been provided with an IMa3 formatted input file “verustrog200_IMa3.u” – let’s first look at this file, and understand how this was constructed.
+You’ve been provided with an IMa3 formatted input file “wonhey.u” – let’s first look at this file, and understand how this was constructed.

 -i  specifies the input file